-The CPRIT Comprehensive Training Program facilitates the training of the next generation of outstanding cancer biology researchers to help ensure a diverse pool of highly trained scientists are available to meet the state's and nation’s basic, clinical and translational cancer needs.
-The program is open to undergraduate, graduate Ph.D., postdoctoral and clinical fellow trainees.
+The Dan L Duncan Comprehensive Cancer Center is committed to developing the next generation of outstanding cancer biology researchers, and to ensuring that a diverse pool of highly trained biomedical scientists and health care professionals are available to meet the nation’s basic, clinical, population science, and translational cancer needs.

 The Associate Directors for Education, Drs.
 Fuqua and Yustein, provide leadership in development, integration, and support of cancer-related education activities within Baylor College of Medicine and hospital affiliates.
 The Cancer Center Education Committee facilitates and integrates graduate, postdoctoral, and clinical training for individuals, as well as facilitating efforts such as training grants.